akkartik/teliva/tour.md

 Start by looking inside `main`.
 Most Teliva apps tend to share a basic structure in `main`:
 - some initialization, followed by
-- a loop that repeatedly updates the screen and then waits for the user to press a key
+- a loop that repeatedly:
+  * updates the screen, and then
+  * waits for the user to press a key

 Can you map the lines of `main` to this structure?
 Which function describes how the app updates the screen?